 Insurance companies are responsible for paying the majority of premises liability injury claims.
 Whether you are injured on someone’s private property, public property, or a place of business, the company that insures the property will likely be handling the defense and settlement negotiations.
 Insurance companies work to minimize their claim payouts, and adjusters can make the recovery process challenging.

 However, experienced personal injury attorneys know how insurance companies operate, and they know how to negotiate and communicate effectively with insurance representatives.
 Your attorney will present your case to the insurance company and negotiate a settlement that covers all your past, ongoing, and future damages related to your injuries.
-If the insurance company does not agree to reasonable settlement terms, your attorney will pursue your case at trial if it is in your best interests to do so.

 The value of your premises liability claim depends on the severity of your injuries and the damages that you sustained.
 In Wisconsin, you may recover compensation for economic and noneconomic losses.
 Economic losses are those that have a specific monetary value, such as medical expenses and lost earnings.
 Noneconomic damages are losses, such as pain, suffering, and mental anguish, that do not have a specified monetary value.